dddsnn/RoadBumps/README.md

 largest at or beyond an upper threshold (default 4000 mg, `--spike-upper-limit`).
 The thresholds for lower and upper limits are also drawn as horizontal lines in the top graph.

+Plotting of spikes can be disabled with `--no-spikes`.